"The creation of a thousand forests is in one acorn."

 Fertility

-Fertility is the quality of creating conditions where life can flourish and multiply.
-It is the generative energy that makes things grow—not through force or control, but by providing what is needed for life to unfold.
-The fertile person's role is not to make things grow, but to create conditions where growth becomes possible.
+Fertility is generative energy that makes things grow—not through force or control, but by providing what life needs to unfold, flourish, and multiply.
+The Mature Provider knows that he doesn't make things grow; he creates conditions where growth naturally becomes possible.

 Fertility and the Provider